lorikayman/RebisTheory/src/lib/rebis_theory.md

   This framing coexists with one presented in the description of [dragon scales](https://wiki.spiralknights.com/Dragon_Scale): `An armored scale from what was thought to be an extinct creature`, that dragons had gone extict.
 Here, presence of dragon scales suggests, that __Isoran civilization is old enough to witness dragons first-hand__, _as their depicted apperance does not differ from ones of tortomega and Valkyries_.

+  Furthermore, the composition of the `armor crafted from the scales of a creature of legend` is similar to `the technique which weaves dragon scale seamlessly into the metal is a closely guarded secret` ([Azure Guardian Helm](https://wiki.spiralknights.com/Azure_Guardian_Helm)), through application of scales connects those two designs.

 - Interface of the battle sprite has a distinct facing to each other dragon heads with an item slot located between them.

-Those 3 elements if considered with prior instances of dragons' presence, we would propose, imply presence of dragons on Isora, as their images remain reflected withon corresponding culture, not their architecture, but armor, as Spiral Order is the primary lens through which Isoran civilization is told through.
+Those 3 elements if considered with prior instances of dragons' presence, we would propose, imply presence of dragons on Isora, as their images remain reflected within corresponding culture, -- not their architecture, but armor, as Spiral Order is the primary lens through which Isoran civilization is presented.

+#### Juxtoposition of Two Genres of Speculative Fiction

+As dragon scales are used in production of Isorans gear, we could suggest that dragons were hunted as a reason of their rare presence on Isora.
+This would conflict with our proposed narrative of Valkyries waging war agains dragons during creation myth, framing the latter, __as a localized process rather than a stage of cosmogony__.

+If dragons were hunted by Isorans for their scales, it would restict the creation myth and Valkyries as a narrative to _a finite physical and narrative volume_, a setting, of either Cradle or other planet preceeding it.

+Otherwise, we could perceive rare nature of dragon scales from a perspective, where population of dragons on Isora was already low because of the Valkyrian plot against dragons.

+At that point, presence of dragons across Isora would suggest that the initial proposal of Valkyries being ones to wage war against dragons might be false.
+For this, we will appeal to a following ide rooted in themes.

+Among civilizations which possess a narrative of a long history as an important element of their identity and concept, Valkyries are the only civilization, which has _attrubites of a myth within their presentation_.
+Compared to Valkyries, neither Isorans, Tortomega nor gremlins _possess a connection to classic mythology at such depth_, described in the initial analysis of their motifs not as Owlites, but a heavenly kingdom.

+Within this context Isoran _narrative of science fiction or a space-opera_, simialr to one of gremlins and Clockworks, sets a modern view of reality not through myth but a interpretation of physical laws gameified and fictionalized.

+Within this juxtopostion a paramount element will be later discussed -- a __synthesis of old-world cosmogony through myths and alchemy, and a narrative of soft science fiction of a space opera__.

+We offer a compromise which will allow us to negate this thematic conflict -- wherein presence of dragons on Isora is separated spacially from events of Valkyries, while dragons preserve their essential proprty to shape reality, reminiscent of mythic forces of nature personalized.

+Such interpretation would require to analyze Isoran history on matters of dragons' effects on Isora wherein such effects might be noticed, without removing their integration into Isoran culture posthumously or not.

 #### Spiral Order and Dragons

-Dragon scales are used in military, that could lead to dragons being hunted as a reason of their extinction on Isora, but, we should also take note of our proposed narrative of Valkyries waging war agains dragons, coupled with the creation myth.

-In this way, if dragons were hunted by Isorans for their material, would restict the creation myth and Valkyries to a finite physical volume of either Cradle of other planet.

 Dragon scales are found when going through Clockworks' beast-themes depths, suggesting dragons' presence in Cradle's past, one connected to tortomega and Valkyries.
 Yet no dragons were encountered on Cradle physically.
 This allows us to derive from the fact dragons thought to be an extinct ([dragon scales](https://wiki.spiralknights.com/Dragon_Scale)) two interpretations: